grafana/explore-profiles/README.md

 For more information, refer to the Explore Profiles documentation in [Grafana](https://grafana.com/docs/grafana/latest/explore/simplified-exploration/profiles/) or [Grafana Cloud](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/profiles/).

+To learn more about contributing to the documentation, refer to the [README](https://github.com/grafana/explore-profiles/blob/main/docs/README.md).
 The Explore Profiles documentation source files are in docs/sources.

 ### Development / Contributing